 Current Owners & Managers

-We are preparing the trails, barns, and race track for equestrian activities and gatherings.
-The lake bed is being prepped to restore its former 10 acre grandeur.
-We are reserving and hosting weddings and celebrations in the Manor House, barns, mausoleum, and grounds, and we are escorting group tours by appointment to visit the Manor House, barns, and outdoor setting that Frank Mars had constructed for his resting place.
-We are hosting meetings and group luncheons in the famous Manor House dining room.
+We are preparing the trails, barns, and race track for activities and gatherings.
+We are reserving and hosting weddings and celebrations in the Manor House, barns, hilltop, and grounds, and we are escorting group tours by appointment to visit the Manor House, barns, and outdoor setting that Frank Mars had constructed for his resting place.
+We are hosting meetings and group luncheons in the famous Manor House dining room and we are beginning concerts and events in the large Show Barn.
+Every first weekend of the month Milky Way Farm hosts a seasonal open house and festival on the property.

 There is still much to be done at the farm.
 Our ideas are many and our list is long but we welcome your thoughts.
-Please feel free to call the business office at 615-297-0773 or contact us to share an idea or schedule an event.
+Please feel free to call the business office at 615-297-0773 or 931-808-2281 or contact us to share an idea or schedule an event.

 We sincerely want to be good stewards of this historic landmark, using the farm to honor the God who created its beauty while maintaining the legacy of its founder to re-ignite the pride and fond memories of those who have worked to make the farm a Tennessee treasure.